dendronhq/dendron-site/vault/dendron.faq.md

 Open the `Command Palette` in VS Code and use the `Dendron: Change Workspace` command.
 It will ask you for a folder path as input.

 Dendron will create a `dendron.code-workspace` file in specified directory and then open the workspace (if a workspace file already exists, it will use that).
-It will also create a `root.md` file in that directory if it doesn't exist (currently this is part of the internal working of dendron).
+It will also create a `root.md` file in that directory if it doesn't exist (currently this is part of the internal working of Dendron).

 Dendron **does not** delete or overwrite any files during the **Change Workspace** operation.